 On June 24, 2013, the subsidiaries of Silvercrest L.P. entered into a \$15.0 million credit facility with City National Bank.
-The subsidiaries of Silvercrest L.P. are the borrowers under such facility and Silvercrest L.P. guarantees the obligations of its subsidiaries under the credit facility.
+The subsidiaries of Silvercrest L.P. are the borrowers under such facility and Silvercrest L.P. guarantees the obligations of its subsidiaries thereunder.
 The credit facility is secured by certain assets of Silvercrest L.P. and its subsidiaries.
-The credit facility consists of a \$7.5 million delayed draw term loan that matures on June 24, 2020 and a \$7.5 million revolving credit facility that was scheduled to mature on December 23, 2017.
-On December 21, 2017, the revolving credit facility was extended for one year to December 20, 2018.
+The credit facility consists of a \$7.5 million delayed draw term loan that matures on June 24, 2025 and a \$7.5 million revolving credit facility matures on December 21, 2018.
 The loan bears interest at either (a) the higher of the prime rate plus a margin of 0.05 percentage points and 2.5% or (b) the LIBOR rate plus 3 percentage points, at the borrowers' option.
-As of March 31, 2018, there were no borrowings outstanding on the revolving credit facility.
-As of March 31, 2018, no amount has been drawn on the term loan credit facility and the borrowers may draw up to the full amount of the term loan through June 25, 2018.
-Borrowings under the term loan will be payable in equal quarterly installments through the maturity date.
+On June 22, 2018, the term loan was amended to extend the draw date to June 25, 2023 and to extend the maturity date to June 24, 2025.
+The borrowers are able to draw up to the full amount of the term loan through June 25, 2023.
+Borrowings under the term loan on or prior to June 24, 2020 are payable in 20 equal quarterly installments.
+Borrowings under the term loan after June 24, 2020 will be payable in equal quarterly installments through the maturity date.
 The credit facility contains restrictions on, among other things, (i) incurrence of additional debt, (ii) creating liens on certain assets, (iii) making certain investments, (iv) consolidating, merging or otherwise disposing of substantially all of our assets, (v) the sale of certain assets, and (vi) entering into transactions with affiliates.
 In addition, the credit facility contains certain financial covenants including a test on discretionary assets under management, maximum debt to EBITDA and a fixed charge coverage ratio.
-The credit facility contains customary events of default, including the occurrence of a change in control which includes a person or group of persons acting together acquiring more than 30% of total voting securities of Silvercrest.
-Any undrawn amounts under this facility would be available to fund future acquisitions or for working capital purposes, if needed.
-We were in compliance with the covenants under the credit facility as of March 31, 2018.
+The credit facility contains customary events of default, including the occurrence of a change in control which includes a person or group of persons acting together acquiring more than 30% of the total voting securities of Silvercrest.
+We were in compliance with the covenants under the credit facility as of June